zachmccabe/briars/docs/notes.md

 ---

-Updated: {% include print_update.html %} • Explaining my creative and technical process.
+Updated: {% include print_update.html %} • This is my biggest photo project yet.
+Here's how I make it work.